 The Diploma in Special Education programme is for teachers and other participants.
 It consists of five modules: Dyslexia; ADD and ADHD; Gifted education; ASD; and Hearing impairment.

 Early childhood education courses focus on Montessori and Waldorf suitable for teachers and parents.
 English teaching courses provide training for English teachers and those interested in teaching English.
 Other courses include research methodology etc.

 This programme is suitable for Trainers in commerce, industry and public sectors; Teachers in vocational, technical, professional, community and adult education; Personnel involved in programme management, administration and human resources development.
 The course is open to applicants without prior teaching or training experience.

-This course is specifically designed for teachers and students who wish to acquire practical, effective skills of teaching and learning English as a second or additional language in the local context with special emphasis on problematic issues in mastering listening, speaking, reading and writing skills.
-The content will introduce relevant Second Language Acquisition theories, pedagogical approaches, instructional designs and classroom strategies for teaching and learning English as a cognitive, socio-cultural and interdisciplinary subject through task-based learning, communicative teaching and content-language integrated models.
+This course is specifically designed for teachers and learners who wish to acquire practical and effective knowledge and skills in teaching and learning ESL/EFL/EAL in the local context.
+Special emphasis will be placed on the learning goals, needs, expectations and problems of ESL/EFL/EAL students of different ages in acquiring listening, speaking, reading and writing skills.
+The content will introduce the major Second Language Acquisition theories, relevant pedagogical approaches, innovative instructional designs and effective classroom strategies for teaching and learning English as a target language and sociocultural discourse through task-based learning, communicative teaching and content-language integrated models